wasmup/Books-I-ve-Finished-Reading/README.md

 In general, if something is a well-defined component and analyzing it by itself might be useful, then it is probably about the right size for a separate model.
 it can answer the questions architects and managers need from the model.

+If you do not have primary objects, it is difficult to say that you have an enterprise architecture:
+Primary objects (absolutely essential - elements of models): they are the “who, what, when, where, and why” of your architecture
+(the “how” will be determined by the emergent behaviors of the enterprise)